 DOD intertwines data security, interoperability challenges

-'We are looking at those two areas in our architecture and in the next generation of security technology, and how we may change the nonclassified IP router network,' he said at the Information Processing Interagency Conference, sponsored by the Government IT Executive Conference earlier this month.
+'We are looking at those two areas in our architecture and in the next generation of security technology, and how we may change the nonclassified IP router network,' he said at the Information Processing Interagency Conference, sponsored by the Government IT Executive Conference.
+'The only way to get to net-centricity is to ensure we can share information and it is interoperable.
+We are spending a lot of money on this.'

 To meet these challenges, DOD is relying on enterprise security solutions such as public-key infrastructure with the Common Access Card and patch management software, he said.